sanchojaf/foo/feature_a.md

-Feature A allow enter a sequence of a's 'aaaaa'
+Feature A allow enter a sequence of a's 'aaaaa' from console